GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 The same Kubernetes service account can be projected multiple times, each for a different audience.

-This client line:
+This line in the `main.go` file rereads this secret whenever it has expired and injects the value as an `Authorization` header in the form `Authorization: Bearer [JWT_VALUE]`:

     authTransport, err := transport.NewBearerAuthWithRefreshRoundTripper("", cfg.TokenPath, http.DefaultTransport)

-Will re-read this secret whenever it has expired, and inject the value as a `Authorization` header in the form of:

-    Authorization: Bearer [JWT value]

-## Using Cloud Run IAM invoker authorization with workload identity
+## Using Cloud Run Invoker IAM authorization with Workload Identity

-Cloud Run offers a built in auth feature that acts as an alternative to the auth middleware used above.
-When this is employed, the Cloud Run service performs the following checks:
+Cloud Run offers a [built-in authorization feature](https://cloud.google.com/run/docs/securing/managing-access) that acts as an alternative to the authorization middleware used in the previous sections of this tutorial.

+When the Cloud Run Invoker IAM feature is employed, the Cloud Run service performs the following checks:

-1. Is the JWT in an Authorization header issued (signed) by https://accounts.google.com?
+- Is the JWT in an `Authorization` header issued (signed) by `https://accounts.google.com`?
-1. Is the token un-expired?
+- Is the token un-expired?
-1. Does the audience claim in the token match the target service?
+- Does the audience claim in the token match the target service?
-1. Is the `sub` (subject), or principal, of the request a member of the Service's IAM "invoker" role?
+- Is the `sub` (subject), or principal, of the request a member of the service's IAM invoker role?

-That last step is an additional authorization check not present in the middleware above, and checks specific service accounts against a list or Google Group membership.
+The last check—against the service's IAM invoker role—is an additional authorization check not present in the middleware discussed in previous sections of this tutorial, and it checks specific service accounts against a list or Google Group membership.

 If all of these checks pass, then the request is passed on to the Cloud Run service.
-The code in the Docker container now no longer needs to implement any authorization middleware.
+The code in the container now no longer needs to implement any authorization middleware.

 ### Remove the `allow-unauthenticated` option for the Cloud Run service